-A non-refundable \$200 Enrollment Fee is required before students can register for classes or make housing plans.
+A \$200 Enrollment Fee is required before students can register for classes or make housing plans.
+The fee is refundable if a cancellation is received before September 1.

 Current students in residence with an Enrollment Fee on file may designate a room preference before the end of the current school year.
 Specific room assignments for new students are made at the discretion of the residence hall dean with attention to class standing and the date the Enrollment Fee is received.